polkadot-js/common/packages/util/README.md

 ## Available Utilities

-For a list of currently exposed methods, see the [library documentation](docs/README.md).
+For a list of currently exposed methods, see the [Polkadot-JS Common Documentation Portal](https://polkadot.js.org/api/common/util/).

+Utility methods for this package are split into groups

+### Assert

+* Checks for a valid test, if not `ExtError` is thrown

+### Logger

+* Creates a consistent log interface for messages that has `.log`, `.error`, `.warn` and `.debug` (controlled with environment `DEBUG=typeA,typeB`) methods.

+### Promisify

+* Wraps a supplied asynchronous callback function into a Promise, passing supplied parameters.
+When `error` is set, the Promise is rejected, else the Promise resolves with the `result` value.

+### Syncify

+* This is currently for Node environments only.